GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/student/challenge-05.md

+# Challenge 5: Make it work and make it scale

 [< Previous Challenge](challenge-04.md) - **[Home](../README.md)** - [Next Challenge >](challenge-06.md)

 ## Introduction

 Having a model is only the first step, in order to use the model it has to be deployed to an endpoint.
 Vertex AI Endpoints provide a managed service for serving predictions.